dbosak01/reporter/README.md

 <!-- badges: end -->

-The **rptr** package creates regulatory-style, tabular reports.
+The **rptr** package creates regulatory-style, statistical reports.
 It was designed for use in the pharmaceutical, biotechnology, and medical-device industries.
 However, the functions are generalized enough to provide statistical reporting for any industry.
 The package is written in Base R, and has no dependencies on